EnlightenmentDesign/web-communication-design-development-2/01-documentation/flexbox/09-flex-grow/README.md

 .child.four { }
 ```

+Also to be sure that our exercises work correctly we must comment out the `width` of the `.child` element.

+<p><br /><br /></p>

 `flex-grow` defines the ability for a flex item to grow if necessary.
 It accepts a unitless value that serves as a proportion.

 It dictates what amount of the available space inside the flex container the item should take up.

 If all items have `flex-grow: 1`, the remaining space in the container will be distributed equally to all children.
 If one of the children has a value `flex-grow: 2`, that child would take up twice as much of the space either one of the others (or it will try, at least).